 - Engage in binary thinking.
 Shift your focus from the quality of what you’re doing to the fact that you’re simply doing it.

 Matthew Buckley is an organisational psychologist.
-He holds his master’s degree in organisational psychology from the University of New Haven.
+He holds a master’s degree in organisational psychology from the University of New Haven.